DarienLibrary/website_content/content/_finished/summerreading/summer_reading_adults.md

 <div class="row">
 <div class="col-md-8">

 <p style="font-size:1.25em !important;">Come away with us and escape on a Literary Road Trip for our annual Adult Summer Reading program.
-There is no need to pack your bags.
-You only need your imagination to travel near and far…with reading challenges, special events, and amazing prizes!</p>
+Forget the luggage, you only need your imagination to travel near and far...with this year's reading challenge, special events, and amazing prizes.</p>

-<p style="font-size:1.25em !important;">Your summer reading adventure starts June 21st and we will reach our final destination on August 14th.
-Patrons can <a href="https://dar.to/3ifssuX">play online</a> or pick up their game cards at Darien Library’s Welcome Desk.
-Patrons can play as many times as they want.</p>
+<p style="font-size:1.25em !important;">The trip starts on Monday, June 21st and concludes on Friday, August 14th.
+You can <a href="https://dar.to/3ifssuX">play online</a> or pick up your game cards at Darien Library's Welcome Desk.
+Patrons can play up to 12 times.</p>
 <br />
 </div>
 <div class="col-md-4">